Certican (Everolimus)

 Seek immediate medical attention if you experience:

-• Swelling of hands, feet or limbs
+• Swelling of hands, feet, or limbs

-• Burning sensation when urinating
+• Burning sensation during urination

 • Unusual bleeding or bruising